Activity distinction

 • a parachute-jumping course

-• a guaranteed flight length or fixed route
+• a guaranteed flight length or fixed flight path

 • a flight that ignores wind, cloud, launch, landing, or pilot judgment

-The better expectation is more precise.
+A more precise expectation helps.
 Tandem paragliding can be memorable, scenic, emotional, and intense in its own way, but it remains a weather-dependent guided flight rather than a skydive.

 Where to go from here

-If you meant skydiving, this page should have done its job by stopping the word confusion.
+If you meant skydiving, use this page only as a terminology stop.
 It does not verify current skydiving availability, aircraft-jump providers, prices, or local operating details in Montenegro.

 Public context references